MichaelPanzer/modular-suspension-analysis/README.md

 # Motivation
 There are various existing tools for analyzing vehicle suspension, however these tools are either behind a paywall or limited to specific suspension designs.
-I want to create a FOSS suspension analysis tool that is powerful enough to be used in grassroots motorsports, fleible enough to be used with various different designs, and easy enough to use for a gear head with a bit of programming knowledge.
+I want to create a FOSS suspension analysis tool that is powerful enough to be used in grassroots motorsports, flexible enough to be used with various different designs, and easy enough to use for a gear head with a bit of programming knowledge.

 # Project Status
 <ins>Recent Progress</ins>